 Megan M. Ferry’s interdisciplinary scholarly research and publications are broad-ranging, exploring the media and gender studies in modern China, as well as China-Latin America and China-Africa relations.
-Professor Ferry received her BA in Asian Studies and German from Mount Holyoke College (Massachusetts, USA) and her MA and Phd in Comparative Literature (Chinese and German) at Washington University in St. Louis (Missouri, USA).
-She is currently Chair and Professor of Chinese and Asian Studies in the Department of Modern Languages and Literatures at Union College (New York, USA).
+Professor Ferry received her her MA and Phd in Comparative Literature (Chinese and German) at Washington University in St. Louis (Missouri, USA) and BA in Asian Studies and German from Mount Holyoke College (Massachusetts, USA).
+She is currently Professor of Chinese and Asian Studies in the Department of Modern Languages and Literatures at Union College (New York, USA).

 “Language as a Pedagogy: Cultural Competency” 8X8: Leaps of Faith: 8 Stories About Cultivating Complex Thinkers For a Messy World.
 Union College (April 2019)